mariawebideas/mytakeontalks/SEOIntro.md

 * Wait for 4-6 weeks to review the results after optimising a page.

 ## Google sandbox
-* for new websites google might show you up the organic rank very quickly
+* When you pubish a new website Google might show it up on the organic search straight away.
+Then you might notice that it drops down the listed pages.
+Continue optimising it and you will gain a better position with time.

+## Page Titles
+* Make sure your page Titles contain the Keywords you have chosen for each web page

 ## General Tips
 * Check out [Google AdWords for Charities] (https://www.google.com.hk/intl/en/grants/)